 Lack of appetite is determined by the brain because of a lack of stimulation of hunger that may affect a part of the brain known as the “hunger center”

 Lack of appetite is mainly produced because the body does not need to eat more food to meet its nutritional needs.

-In addition, there are a some diseases or situations in which this state may occur:
+In addition, there are a some diseases or situations that make you lose your appetiter

 Factors that decrease appetite